-Mrs Doughty, the Careers Leader will be working with all Year 11 students from September but you can also email adoughty@prioryacademies.co.uk with any questions!
+We will be working with year 11 to support them now and with their next steps.
+You can email adoughty@prioryacademies.co.uk or hromain@prioryacademies.co.uk with any questions!

 Don't forget - the Pembroke Academy website has links to all of the websites above and lots more on the subject of Careers!